eleven-am/db-migrator/docs/schema-definition.md

 # Schema Definition Guide

-Storm uses `dbdef` tags to define your database schema directly in your Go structs.
+Storm uses `storm` tags to define your database schema directly in your Go structs.
 This guide covers all available options.

 ## Table of Contents